MicrosoftDocs/win32/desktop-src/WMP/downloadcollection-removeitem.md

 ---
 title: DownloadCollection.removeItem method
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The removeItem method removes a download item from a download collection. ms.assetid: '0008752e-c81a-4f91-a582-9d6b46569479'
+The removeItem method removes a download item from a download collection. ms.assetid: 0008752e-c81a-4f91-a582-9d6b46569479
+keywords:
-keywords: ["removeItem method Windows Media Player", "removeItem method Windows Media Player , DownloadCollection class", "DownloadCollection class Windows Media Player , removeItem method"]
+- removeItem method Windows Media Player
+- removeItem method Windows Media Player , DownloadCollection class
+- DownloadCollection class Windows Media Player , removeItem method
 topic_type:
 - apiref
 api_name: